/images/resources/tutorials/securing-ai-agents/chatgpt-step-up-authentication.png

 2. ChatGPT's MCP client sends the access token in a tool request to initiate a buy or sell transaction.

-8. The MCP server calls the Portfolio API with the high privilege access token to complete the transaction.
+9. The MCP server calls the Portfolio API with the high privilege access token to complete the transaction.

 During the flow, the ChatGPT widget polls the MCP server, which polls the Curity Identity Server, which polls BankID's servers.
 When the transaction completes, the MCP server returns a final API response to the widget.
 The widget then uses JavaScript to update its web interface with new stock balances.

-The flow provides the following benefits:
+The flow demonstrates the following key behaviors:

 MCP Server Operations